What Becomes of the Broken Hearted? (novel)

 Jake begins the book alone after the first book except for a younger street kid who helped him at his lowest point at the end of the previous book.
-Estranged from his family, Jake and slowly, accidentally becomes more responsible and mature.
+Estranged from his family, Jake slowly, accidentally, becomes more responsible and mature.
 Jake befriends a large family group of rugby-playing, pig-hunting Māori, contrasting with his son's entry into a gang of welfare pooling petty criminals.

-The novel was adapted as the movie What Becomes of the Broken Hearted? in 1999.
+In 1999 the novel was adapted as the movie What Becomes of the Broken Hearted?.

 What Becomes of the Broken Hearted? was followed by the third novel in the Once Were Warriors trilogy, Jake's Long Shadow (2002).